jkomoros/prompt-garden/DESIGN.md

 A Sequence is an iterator that yields items.
 It's the return value for things like `remember`, which needs to fetch memories from a possibly large set that is remote, and might need to fetch items in batches.

+An embedding is an object that includes the fingerprint (the list of floats in the given embedding space), an embedding_model ID, and sometimes the original embedded text.

 ## Manifestations of the library

 The main way to use the framework to start will be in local, CLI mode.
 However in the future we'll add a web app version that provides state management and storage.
 You can also imagine a multi-user web app version to make it easy for gardeners to get going quickly and have a natural place to convene, possibly proprietary.